hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-greenlake-for-private-cloud-enterprise/home.md

 Get some real, hands-on experience by registering for this workshops-on-demand:
 [Introduction to Virtual Machine Infrastructure-as-Code using Terraform and HPE GreenLake for Private Cloud Enterprise](https://developer.hpe.com/hackshack/workshop/36)

+#### REST APIs
+HPE GreenLake APIs provide a secure, standardized interface for automating common and repetitive tasks, programmatically configuring and provisioning services, and integrating applications with cloud services.
+The APIs are based on the OpenAPI specification and governed by administratively defined RBACs and strong authentication methods.